drandreaskrueger/ruby-learning/README.md

 * [LICENSE MIT](LICENSE)

 ---
-If you like this, show it:
+If you like this, show it (Thx!
+Every bit counts, I have no income.) --> Bitcoin

     1FsfnPDgU1yaEYoc5PEskUwMpmYZb8TaGW
-(Thx!
-Every bit counts, I have no income.)